jeochris/face-vote-system/README.md

 python manage.py runserver
 ```
 2. Go to `127.0.0.1:8000/`
-3. Starting from front, start voting each pair
+3. Starting from front, start voting each pair (1~5) : higher score if you think similar
 4. Vote result saved in db.sqlite3.vote_app_personalanswer
 5. Convert it to csv file if needed